MangoTeam/replication-package/README.md

 > git submodule --init --recursive

-Ensure you have VirtualBox installed.
+Ensure you have VirtualBox and Vagrant installed.
 Then, you may provision and start the Vagrant virtual image image by running:

 > vagrant up